 Kate Stark is vice president, associate publisher, and director of marketing for Viking Books and Riverhead Books.
 She joined Penguin in 2004 and has worked on numerous New York Times bestselling titles, including Kathryn Stockett’s The Help, Dan H. Pink’s Drive, Jenny Lawson’s Let’s Pretend This Never Happened, and more recently Steven Johnson’s How We Got To Now, Liane Moriarty’s The Husband Secret and Big Little Lies, Jan Karon’s Somewhere Safe with Somebody Good, and Paula Hawkins’s Girl on the Train.
 Stark has developed marketing campaigns for Khaled Hosseini, Junot Diaz, Jon Ronson, Emma Straub, Meg Wolitzer, Sue Grafton, and John Sandford.
 Prior to joining Penguin she worked at HarperCollins.

 Executive Editor Paul Slovak edits a wide range of fiction and nonfiction, including memoir, cultural history, and natural history.
 In fiction, he is interested in writers who have exuberant, distinctive voices and the ability to find new ways of telling stories and fresh and surprising ways of imagining characters.
 Over the last fifteen years, Slovak has published fiction by T.C.
 Boyle, Geraldine Brooks, Susan Choi, Roddy Doyle, Elizabeth Gilbert, A. M. Homes, Sue Monk Kidd, William Kennedy, Stewart O’Nan, Amor Towles, and William T. Vollmann, whose 2005 novel Europe Central won the National Book Award.
-Recent fiction bestsellers Slovak has edited include The Invention of Wings by Sue Monk Kidd, The Signature of All Things by Elizabeth Gilbert, Rules of Civility by Amor Towles, and Caleb’s Crossing by Geraldine Brooks.
+Recent fiction bestsellers Slovak has edited include The Invention of Wings by Sue Monk Kidd, The Signature of All Things by Elizabeth Gilbert, Rules of Civility and A Gentleman in Moscow by Amor Towles, and Caleb’s Crossing by Geraldine Brooks.
 In nonfiction, Slovak is looking for writers who marry felicity of expression with daring, original ideas; he has a special interest in authors who are living in and writing about the western United States.
-Over the years he has published memoirs with Elizabeth Gilbert, A. M. Homes, David Byrne, and Leslie Marmon Silko; books about the future with Stewart Brand and Kevin Kelly; and works of natural and cultural history by such writers as Robert Macfarlane and Rebecca Solnit.
+Over the years he has published memoirs with Elizabeth Gilbert, A. M. Homes, David Byrne, Tommy Caldwell, Patricia Lockwood, and Leslie Marmon Silko; books about the future with Stewart Brand and Kevin Kelly; and works of natural and cultural history by such writers as Robert Macfarlane, Rebecca Solnit, and David George Haskell.

 Rick Kot, executive editor, Viking, a native of Chicago, is a graduate of Stanford University.
 He has edited a broad range of nonfiction (as well as the occasional novel) in areas ranging from current affairs to science, business, history, biography, and the arts.
 Among his titles are the New York Times bestsellers Bryan Burrough and John Helyar’s Barbarians at the Gate; Andrew Ross Sorkin’s Too Big to Fail; Barbra Streisand’s A Passion for Design; Rosanne Cash’s Composed; Joe Queenan’s Closing Time; John Thavis’s The Vatican Diaries; Ray Kurzweil’s How to Create a Mind and The Singularity Is Near; Robert J. Wagner’s You Must Remember This; Craig Nelson’s Rocket Men; Paul Hawken’s Blessed Unrest; John Dean’s Conservatives Without Conscience and The Nixon Defense; David J. Linden’s The Compass of Pleasure; Eric Alterman and Mark Green’s The Book on Bush; Donald Kagan’s The Peloponnesian War; and Mark Kriegel’s Namath.
 Other titles include Samuel Freedman’s Small Victories (National Book Award nominee); Mihaly Csikszentmihalyi’s Flow; Brian Kellow’s Pauline Kael (New York Times Notable Book); Guy Kawasaki’s The Art of the Start and Enchantment; Bill Carter’s The War for Late Night; and J. Craig Venter’s Life at the Speed of Light.